Tinyportal/ElkTP/README.md

 License Information:
 --------------------------------------

-The contents of this file are subject to the BSD 3.0 Licence https://opensource.org/licenses/BSD-3-Clause
+The contents of this file are subject to the BSD 3.0 Licence, you may not use this package except in compliance with the License.
+You may obtain a copy of the License at https://opensource.org/licenses/BSD-3-Clause

 Questions?